1

 HB22-1325 - Primary Care Alternative Payment Models

-On May 18, 2022, Governor Polis signed House Bill 22-1325 (HB 22-1325) into law, which directs the DOI to establish aligned parameters for primary care alternative payment models (APMs), to improve health care quality and outcomes in a manner that reduces health disparities and actively advances health equity, and increases the number of Coloradans who receive the right care in the right place at the right time at an affordable cost.
-The DOI will develop the aligned APM parameters in partnership with the Department of Health Care Policy and Financing, the Department of Personnel, the Department of Public Health and Environment, the Primary Care Payment Reform Collaborative (PCPRC), and health insurance carriers and providers participating in APMs.
+On May 18, 2022, Governor Polis signed House Bill 22-1325 (HB 22-1325) into law, which directed the DOI to establish aligned parameters for primary care alternative payment models (APMs) to improve health care quality and outcomes in a manner that reduces health disparities and actively advances health equity, and increases the number of Coloradans who receive the right care in the right place at the right time at an affordable cost.
+Over the course of 2023, the DOI engaged a broad array of stakeholders - including the Department of Health Care Policy and Financing, the Department of Personnel, the Department of Public Health and Environment, the Primary Care Payment Reform Collaborative (PCPRC), and health insurance carriers and providers participating in APMs - in a series of discussions to develop aligned parameters for APMs for primary care services in health benefit plans.

-If you are interested in adding your name to the stakeholder engagement email distribution list for HB 22-1325 implementationplease send your name and contact information to Tara Smith, the Division's Primary Care and Affordability Director (tara.smith@state.co.us).
+For questions about the Division's primary care and APM work, and/or if you would like be added to the stakeholder email distribution list for HB 22-1325 implementation, please send your name and contact information to Tara Smith, the Division's Primary Care and Affordability Director (tara.smith@state.co.us).

 Quality Measure Stakeholder Engagement Group